Climbing Hills & Eating Grilled Guinea Pig: A Weekend In Quito, Ecuador

 Ecuador’s official currency is the USD.
 Like Panama, Ecuador uses only American paper bills, but change is given as a mixture of American and local coins.
 Credit and debit cards seem slightly less versatile here than in neighboring countries, so I would carry some paper bills at all times just in case.

 Ecuador is generally considered to be quite safe.
 My main piece of advice would be to take Ubers between different areas.
 For example, the TelefériQo station is not very centrally located, so it wouldn’t be practical to walk there.
-Within certain zones such as Foch Plaza and Quito’s historic district, exploring on foot should be no problem.
+Within certain zones such as Foch Plaza and Quito’s historic district, exploring on foot shouldn’t be a problem.
 Despite Quito’s sprawling urban landscape, much of the city seemed very quiet, which is both a blessing and a curse in terms of personal safety.

 There was one jarring incident I had where I got into an Uber in view of two or three cab drivers who clearly were not happy about losing business to an Uber driver.
 They ended up throwing rocks at the car as we drove away.
 Clearly, tensions between Uber and taxi drivers may be particularly high here.
 As a solo traveler, I still fully recommend Uber wherever they operate abroad because it provides an extra layer of security and accountability you wouldn’t have even with licensed taxis.